cjacker/opensource-toolchain-pic/README.md

 # Compilers

 ## SDCC

+**NOTE:** PIC part of SDCC is un-maintained now, and maybe lack of new model support.
+It's not the best choice of OpenSource PIC toolchain.

 Most Linux distributions shipped SDCC in their repositories.
 You can install it by yum or apt.